Opinion | Capitulating to the right won’t end the judicial wars

 It continued with Richard M. Nixon’s attack on liberal judges during his 1968 presidential campaign and the successful battle that year to block President Lyndon B. Johnson’s effort to elevate Justice Abe Fortas, his close friend, to chief justice.

 Unfortunately for liberals, some of Fortas’s conduct gave a coalition of Republicans and conservative Southern Democrats real ammunition to use against him.
-But the point, as Michael Bobelian, the author of a book on the episode noted, is that it was the Fortas “imbroglio — and not Robert Bork’s nomination in 1987 — that triggered the modern confirmation wars.”
+But the point, as Michael Bobelian, the author of a book on the episode, noted, is that it was the Fortas “imbroglio — and not Robert Bork’s nomination in 1987 — that triggered the modern confirmation wars.”

 Yes, liberals were very tough on Bork when President Ronald Reagan nominated him.
 But any time you hear conservatives talk about “Borking,” remind them that Bork got a hearing and a floor vote.
 In the end, 58 senators, including six Republicans, voted against him.